meatsby/meatsby.github.io/content/AWS SAA-C03/AWS SAA-C03 Practice Questions.md

 - A. Use an Auto Scaling group to launch the EC2 instances in private subnets.
 Deploy an RDS Multi-AZ DB instance in private subnets.
 - B. Configure a VPC with two private subnets and two NAT gateways across two Availability Zones.
 Deploy an Application Load Balancer in the private subnets.
 - C. Use an Auto Scaling group to launch the EC2 instances in public subnets across two Availability Zones.
 Deploy an RDS Multi-AZ DB instance in private subnets.
 - D. Configure a VPC with one public subnet, one private subnet, and two NAT gateways across two Availability Zones.
 Deploy an Application Load Balancer in the public subnet.
-    D. Configure a VPC with two public subnets, two private subnets, and two NAT gateways across two Availability Zones.
-Deploy an Application Load Balancer in the public subnets.

 > [!done]- Answer
 > AD